How to Analyze and Interpret Heat Maps

 In the 1950s, at the dawn of the computational revolution, scientists were presented with a kind of problem that they had rarely encountered before.
 It was a problem that few had seen coming, and new methods were urgently required to treat it.
 However, in spite of their best efforts, the problem still persists to this very day.
 What exactly was the problem?
 Too much data.

-In short, a heatmap shows the relative intensity of a value within an array.
-This means that we have a large amount of numbers, and each is given a graphical representation.
-Those that are highest in their value – relative to the other present numbers – will be given a “hot” color, while those that are lower in their value – again, relative to the other present numbers – will be given a “cold” color.
-Like a rather mundane “paint by numbers” canvas.
+In short, an image is divided into a grid and within each square, the heat map shows the relative intensity of values captured by your eye tracker by assigning each value a color representation.
+Those that are highest in their value – relative to the other present numbers – will be given a “hot” color, while those that are lower in their value will be given a “cold” color.

 What should we look at?

 This refers to the continuous viewing of an image – where we are looking when presented with a visual stimulus.
-A heatmap of gaze data would therefore show which parts were most frequently looked at.
+A heat map of gaze data would therefore show which parts were most frequently looked at.
+If we had specific details of a stimulus we were interested in examining, we would define Areas of Interest (AOIs).
 If we wanted to know how much time each feature of the image was looked at, we should examine the fixations.

 A snapshot of some of the data that can be exported from an eye tracking experiment.